Hangjun/Scala_Primer/README.md

-# Scala_Primer: Exercises in learning Scala.
+# Exercises in Scala by Examples